kuinkelarun/family-tree/README.md

 The API enforces relationship integrity (e.g., prevents parent/child between siblings, spouse between ancestor/descendant, and duplicate edges).
 A validation-only endpoint is available at `POST /api/relationships/validate` for client prechecks.
 See `VALIDATION-RULES.md` for details and how to extend rules.

+Admin users can configure per-tree rule severities (error|warn|off) from the Admin console (`#/admin`).
+The rule list and defaults are provided by the server.
+See `VALIDATION-RULE-METADATA.md` for the Admin API and usage.

 ## Setup Instructions

 ### 1. Clone the repository